-Keep a schedule of visiting the veterinarian as doggy’s health and dietary requirements can change with time.
+Keep a schedule for visiting the veterinarian as the doggy’s health and dietary requirements can change with time.
 This is often something families don’t notice early.

-She should have her teeth brushed twice a week and nails trimmed whenever needed.
-One sign it’s time to trim is her feet click as they cross hard floors.
+She should have her teeth brushed twice a week and her nails trimmed whenever needed.
+One sign it’s time to trim is her feet clicking as they cross hard floors.